V-Squared/V-Squared.github.io/diy/parts/motherboard.md

 ## The problem this article solves

 There are a huge number of motherboard out there, each with a very long list of features.
 To make matters worse, you will connect a lot of other components into the Motherboard, all of which have a long list of features themselves.
 And of course not all Motherboards are compatible with all parts.
 So if later you want to use a certain part and the motherboard you have picked does not support it, then you are buggered.

 ## How this Article solves the problem

 This Article is part of three community projects, all designed to simplify building DIY PCs

-- **ViCase:** Indiegogo Project.
-A DIY Mini and All-IN-One Computer Case System
 - **V²Configurator:** GitHub Project.
 The Configurator assists you when configuration your PC
 - **This Article Series:** In depth Know How.
 In case you want to tune Ready Made Configurations of the V² Configurator

 ## Is there an easier way

 Yes!
 Learning how to choose components for a DIY computer is time consuming.
 This is why we created a shortcut for you.
 Go to the V²Configurator and open the Wizard.
-Pick your Field of Application, say e.g. Photography and then pick the Main Use and the Configurator will custom build a complete computer for you, optimized for your Use Case and Performance class.
+Pick your field of application, e.g. photography and then pick the main use and the configurator will custom build a complete computer for you, optimized for your Use Case and Performance class.

 # How this Article works

 ## Classes of Motherboards

+        **Image Placeholder text**
+        - Two images side by side, photos of motherboard -One is a average looking motherboard with a clock filled to 8 hours -Second is fancy motherboard with clock filled to 24 hours

 This Article is providing choices of Motherboards for the two performance classes: